JrVerbiest/jrverbiest.github.io/README.md

 <br>

-Engineer, +18y experience, with demonstrated history of working in research and industry, from proof of concept to product.
+Creative engineer, +18y experience, with demonstrated history of working in research and industry, from proof of concept to product.

 <br>